amirakul/Python-API-Challenge/README.md

 * This graph shows that there is no direct relatipnship between cloudiness and latitude.

 ![graph2](Images_of_Graphs/Humidity_vs_Latitude.png)

+* From this graph, one can tell that humidity increases when latitude ranges from 60.

 ![graph3](Images_of_Graphs/Temperature_vs_Latitude.png)

+* We have quadratic linearship between temperature and latitude.
+Maximum temperature can be observable when latitude is around 20.

 ![graph4](Images_of_Graphs/WindSpeed_vs_Latitude.png)

 After each pair of plots explain what the linear regression is modeling such as any relationships you notice and any other analysis you may have.